Target accused of making huge retail theft mistake

 That puts store personnel on the front lines — clerks and store associates not trained in security — to make decisions that can put them in danger.
 Whether they accuse someone falsely or correctly, the resulting anger could be the same.

-Retailers including Target (TGT) - Get Free Report and Walmart have taken numerous steps to cut down on theft.
+Retailers including Target (TGT) - Get Free Report and Walmart (WMT) - Get Free Report have taken numerous steps to cut down on theft.
 This has included locking up some merchandise, increasing surveillance of self-checkout, and even limiting items that can be scanned in self-checkout lines.

 Target has also taken the very drastic step of closing some stores where the chain felt workers were in danger.
 That may be a mistake based on which stores the retailer closed.